raphico/dsa-c/graph/notes.md

 **Pros:**

-- uses O(v + m) memory, where v is the number of vertices and m is the number of edges
+- uses O(v + E) memory, where v is the number of vertices and E is the number of edges
 - Easy to iterate over neighbors of a vertex
 - Adding/removing is straightforward